opendaylight/dlux/README.md

 # OpenDaylight DLUX

-OpenDaylight DLUX is a Javascript stateless user interface that communicates with the service backend to provide a consistent and user-friendly interface to interact with OpenDaylight projects and base controller.
+OpenDaylight DLUX is a Javascript-based stateless user interface that communicates with the service backend to provide a consistent and user-friendly interface to interact with OpenDaylight projects and base controller.

 ## Quick Start